blutorange/js-incremental-cycle-detect/README.md

 - use this lib in an enviroment that [supports these](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map)
 - [polyfill](https://en.wikipedia.org/wiki/Polyfill_%28programming%29) [Map](https://www.npmjs.com/package/core-js)
-- pass an implementation of Mapt to the constructor of the graph adapter.
+- pass an implementation of `Map` to the constructor of the graph adapter.
 This way you don't have to [monkey patch](https://stackoverflow.com/questions/5741877/is-monkey-patching-really-that-bad):

 ```javascript
 import * as Map from "core-js/es6/map";